-Data Source (Select one): Record reviews, on-site If 'Other' is selected specifi
+Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify:

-IT Other is selected, specify • 2 Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly ✓ 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity ✓ Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ✓ 100% Review ✓ Operating Agency ☐ Monthly ☐ Less than 100% Review ☐ Sub-State Entity ☐ Other Specify: ✓ Quarterly ✓ Annually Representative Sample Confidence Interval = Stratified Describe Group: ☐ Continuously and Ongoing Other Specify: Other Specify:

-Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+✓ State Medicaid Agency ☐ Weekly

+✓ Operating Agency ☐ Monthly

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-Sub-State Entity Quarterly
+Sub-State Entity ✓ Quarterly

-Other Specify: Annually
+Other Specify: ✓ Annually

-Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify:

 ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the ıe State to discover/identify problems/issues within the waiver program, including frequency and parties responsible e. ^ 1 1 i.

-i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the State to document these items.

 OHCA and DHS dedicated waiver staff are responsible for program monitoring and oversight and will address individual problems as they are discovered with regard to operations and administrative functions that are performed by all contracted entities.
 The OHCA dedicated waiver staff will maintain administrative authority through the use of an electronic database designed for storing information received related to problems identified and resolutions of these matters.
-The OHCA Director of Waiver Administrative authority.
-The Director of Waiver Administration and Development will be directly responsible for mediating any individual problems pertaining to administrative authority.
+The OHCA Director of Waiver Administration and Development will be directly responsible for mediating any individual problems pertaining to administrative authority.
 The Director of Waiver Administration and Development will work with the designated DHS Point of Contact to resolve any problems in a timely manner.
 Problems requiring system change or additional staff will be addressed through the Quality Management Strategies Council (QMSC) which may form workgroups involving appropriate personnel to resolve issues more timely and effectively or to initiate systemic changes to address re-occurring issues/performance failures.